OpenNebula/docs/source/deployment/sunstone_setup/suns_auth.rst

 User Security and Authentication
 =================================

 By default Sunstone works with the core authentication method (user and password) although you can configure any authentication mechanism supported by OpenNebula.
-In this guide you will learn how to enable other authentication methods and how to secure the Sunstone connections through SSL.
+In this section you will learn how to enable other authentication methods and how to secure the Sunstone connections through SSL.

 Authentication Methods
 ======================

 Authentication is two-folded:

--  **Web client and Sunstone server**.
-Authentication is based on the credentials store in the OpenNebula database for the user.
-Depending on the type of this credentials the authentication method can be: basic, x509 and opennebula (supporting LDAP or other custom methods).
+* **Web client and Sunstone server**.
+Authentication is based on the credentials stored in the OpenNebula database for the user.
+Depending on the type of this credentials the authentication method can be: sunstone, x509 and opennebula (supporting LDAP or other custom methods).

--  **Sunstone server and OpenNebula core**.
+* **Sunstone server and OpenNebula core**.
 The requests of a user are forwarded to the core daemon, including the original user name.
 Each request is signed with the credentials of an special ``server`` user.
 This authentication mechanism is based either in symmetric key cryptography (default) or x509 certificates.
-Details on how to configure these methods can be found in the :ref:`Cloud Authentication guide <cloud_auth>`.
+Details on how to configure these methods can be found in the :ref:`Cloud Authentication section <cloud_auth>`.

 The following sections details the client-to-Sunstone server authentication methods.